Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 ### 2. Zonal Resilience (With Read Replica)
 This configuration includes one primary instance and two read replicas within the same region.

-This configuration has one instance of Azure PostgreSQL Flexible Server and two read replicas in same region as that of primary instance.
+This configuration has one instance of Azure PostgreSQL flexible server and two read replicas in same region as that of primary instance.
 In this type we can configure the "zone" attribute which is specifies the value for Availability zone like we have in the portal.
-We have 3 Availability zones in Azure PostgreSQL Flexible Server.
+We have 3 Availability zones in Azure PostgreSQL flexible server.
 The value added here depends on what is the value added for the Primary instance

 ![screenshot](Images/Flex_ZR-HA_InRegion.png)